alex99now/MCB185/unix.md

 This command adds a character to the end of the file names to indicate what kind of files they are.
 A forward slash character indicates that the file is a directory.
-These directories inside your working directory are sub-directories.
+These directories inside your working directory are called _sub-directories_.
 They are **below** your current location.
 There are also directories **above** you.
 There is at most one directory immediately above you.
-We call this your parent directory, which in Unix is called `..` (again, not the end of this sentence, but rather two period characters together).
-You can list your parent directory as
+We call this your parent directory, which in Unix is called `..` (that wasn't a typo, it's two dots).
+You can list your parent directory as follows:
-follows:

 	ls ..